OpenEdition/roboh/README.txt

 	In the output directory, you get all the files (each file keep his filename).Each file is divided by:
 		- One line is the naked text
 		- second line is the text with xml tag corresponding to the name entitities
-		- third line is a list of polarity (negative, neutre, positive) associated at each sentence of the thext.
+		- third line is a list of polarity (negative, neutre, positive) associated at each sentence of the text.
 Exemple:
 -------
 	To annotate all the text in a /tmp/test/CR/ directory and keep enhancement annotatetd in /tmp/tag, do: